View Linda Watts's Obituary on GadsdenTimes.com and share memories

 |

-A resident of Northport, Alabama, since 1962, she was a graduate of Emma Sansom High School, Class of 1967, and she was an avid supporter of University of Alabama Girls' Softball.
+A resident of Northport, since 1972, she was a graduate of Emma Sansom High School, class of 1967, and she was an avid supporter of University of Alabama Girl's Softball.

 Per Linda's written request, there will be no funeral services.
 She will be buried at Rainbow Memorial Gardens.
 Morgan Funeral Chapel announcing.